-Criminal background check and urine drug screening results are to be kept by the student and shown to the designated person at the agency requiring the information by a specified date.
+Criminal background check and urine drug screening results are to be kept by the student and show to the designated person at the agency requiring the information by a specified date.

-The nursing department has established health document guidelines so as to respond to the health care facilities' expectation that students are cleared to participate in their clinical practicum on a timely basis.
-Therefore, nursing students will be required to submit their health documents by the deadlines referenced below.
-(Newly-admitted nursing students will be required to submit their health documents by deadlines to be confirmed within their acceptance letter or determined by the Compliance Coordinator.)
+The Nursing Department has established health document deadlines so as to respond to the health care facilities' expectation that students are cleared to participate in their clinical practicum on a timely basis.
+Therefore, continuing nursing students will be required to submit their health documents by the deadlines referenced below.
+(Newly-admitted nursing students will be required to submit their health documents by deadlines to be confirmed by the Clinical Compliance Coordinator.)